Fayetteville couple arrested for kidnapping roommate and tying him up

 FAYETTEVILLE, Ark.
-(KFTA) — Two people were arrested for kidnapping after tying up a roommate, stuffing him in the closet and tying a rope around his neck.
+(KNWA) — Two people were arrested for kidnapping after tying up a roommate, stuffing him in the closet and tying a rope around his neck.

 Fayetteville police responded to a mental person call at an apartment on the 1100 block of North West End avenue on the evening of Friday, October 18.